Qarj/WebImblaze-Selenium/README.md

 SELRESP:Focused and clicked tag A WITH[See details for] OK (text index 0) VISIBLE SEARCH TEXT:Back to search results
 TIMEOUT:25
-SELRESP:Found sought text visible after 1 seconds get_current_url
+SELRESP:Found sought text visible after 0.9 seconds get_current_url
 get_body_text
 Passed Positive Verification
 Passed Positive Verification
 Passed HTTP Response Code Verification
-TEST CASE PASSED
+TEST STEP PASSED
-Response Time = 1 sec
+Response Time = 3.557 sec
-Verification Time = 0 sec
+Verification Time = 1.32 sec
-Screenshot Time = 0 sec
+Screenshot Time = 0.311 sec
 -------------------------------------------------------
-Start Time: Sun 05 Mar 2017, 11:37:06
+Start Time: Wed 14 Nov 2018, 14:52:36
-Total Run Time: 11.677 seconds
+Total Run Time: 28.028 seconds

-Total Response Time: 4.000 seconds
+Total Response Time: 17.119 seconds

-Test Cases Run: 3
+Test Steps Run: 3
-Test Cases Passed: 3
+Test Steps Passed: 3
-Test Cases Failed: 0
+Test Steps Failed: 0
 Verifications Passed: 12
 Verifications Failed: 0

-Results at: output\results.html
+Results at: output\Results.html
 ```

 ### Examining the results

 If your WebImblaze/output folder was empty before running the test, you'll now see 10 files there:
-* 10.png, 20.png, 30.png - automatic screen shots taken after each test step was executed
+- 10.png, 20.png, 30.png - automatic screen shots taken after each test step was executed
-* 10.html, 20.html, 30.html - a html file showing the individual results for each test step (including the screen shot)
+- 10.html, 20.html, 30.html - a html file showing the individual results for each test step (including the screen shot)
-* results.html - a html version of the output to the console, it links to each individual test step
+- Results.html - a html version of the output to the console, it links to each individual test step
-* results.xml - an xml version of the results, needed by WebImblaze-Framework
+- results.xml - an xml version of the results, needed by the optional WebImblaze-Framework
-* http.txt - verbose log of raw WebImblaze test output
+- http.txt - verbose log of raw WebImblaze http test output
-* chromedriver.log
+- chromedriver.log

+If not using WebInject-Framework, then double click on `output/Results.html` to view
-Generally the best way to view the results is to open `output\results.xml` in a browser and click on the links to the
+the test results in a browser.
+Click on a step number hyperlink to see the individual
-individual results.
+test step result.

 ### Using the Selenium Server